GlobalChangeEcology/gce-sustainable-code-and-data-handbook/README.md

+# Sustainable## What's inside
+- Foundations & Motivation
+- Data Management
+- Code Management
+- Reproducible Workflows
+- Collaboration & Open Science
+- Practical Tools & Hands-on Skills
-# Sustainable Code & Data Handbook
+- Git & GitHub Essentials Data Handbook

-Guidance, templates, and checklists for building durable, maintainable code and managing FAIR, reusable data in the natural sciences.
+A template handbook for research teams: practical guidance, templates, and checklists for building durable, maintainable code and managing FAIR, reusable data.
 Focus areas: code quality, environments, reproducible workflows, dataset documentation, publishing, and sustainability.

 ## About this Handbook
-This handbook is designed for researchers in the natural sciences who want to improve their data and code management, reproducibility, and collaboration.
-While many examples are drawn from ecology, biology, and environmental science, the principles and tools described here are broadly applicable across scientific disciplines.
-The content is intentionally general so that teams in any institution can benefit and adapt the material to their own context.
+This handbook is designed for researchers who want to improve their data and code management, reproducibility, and collaboration.
+The principles and tools described here are broadly applicable across scientific disciplines.
+The content is intentionally general so that teams at any institution can benefit and adapt the material to their own context.

 ## Why this exists
 - Make code and data easier to maintain, review, and reuse
 - Align with FAIR and good scientific practice
 - Reduce risk and increase reproducibility across projects
+- Provide a template that research groups can customize for their needs

 ## What’s inside
 - Foundations & Motivation